BrianGrant-Data/Resume/docs/index.md

 - Used Tensorflow, MediaPipe, OpenCV to detect faces and display an altered live feed
 - Presented the project at BYU-I's Research and Creative Works Conference

+---

+## Education
+`Graduation: July 2023`
+__Brigham Young University - Idaho__
+- Bachelor of Science in Data Science with a Minor in Communications

 ## Courses & Certificates
 __Machine Learning and Data Mining__ - BYU-Idaho
 - Lead a group in predicting sales by deploying a simple dense neural network